2.3 Alternative Disclosure Requirements

 - The balances and transactions with other related parties have been separately presented.

-For periodic filings, a registrant must assess the guarantor
+For periodic filings, a registrant must assess the issuer

-structure as of each reporting date (i.e., annual and interim periods) to
+and guarantor structure as of each reporting date (i.e., annual and interim

-determine whether any changes in the structure (e.g., the addition or
+periods) to determine whether any changes in the structures (e.g., the

-removal of guarantor subsidiaries) affect the alternative financial
+addition or removal of guarantor subsidiaries) affect the alternative

 2.3.2.3 Periods to Present